Arithmetic Statistics and noncommutative Iwasawa Theory: Results for a fixed as varies

 The above discussion can be summarized as follows. \begin{theorem} Let $E_{/\Q}$ be a fixed elliptic curve and $m$ be a fixed positive integer.
 Let $F= \Q(\mu_p)$ and $\Fin$ be the false Tate curve extension.
 As $p$ varies over all primes of good reduction of $E$, the following assertions hold. \begin{enumerate} \item If $E$ has split multiplicative reduction at $\ell|m$, then the $G$-Euler characteristic is \emph{never} a $p$-adic unit. \item If $E$ has non-split multiplicative reduction or additive reduction or good reduction with $E(F_v)[p^\infty]=0$ at all primes $\ell|m$, then

-In particular, if $E$ has Mordell--Weil rank 0 over $\Q$ and $F$ then, $\chi(G, E[p^\infty])=1$ as $p$ varies over all good \emph{ordinary} primes outside a set of density 0. \item If $m$ is a fixed \emph{prime number}, and $E$ has good \emph{supersingular} reduction at $m$, then for two-thirds of the primes $p$
+In particular, if $E$ has Mordell--Weil rank 0 over $\Q$ and $F$ then, $\chi(G, E,p)=1$ as $p$ varies over all good \emph{ordinary} primes outside a set of density 0. \item If $m=\ell$ is a fixed \emph{prime number}, and $E$ is non-CM with good \emph{supersingular} reduction at $\ell$ with $a_\ell(E)=0$, then for two-thirds of the primes $p$

-In particular, if $E$ has Mordell--Weil rank 0 over $\Q$ and $F$ then, $\chi(G, E[p^\infty])=1$ for all such primes $p$. \item If $E$ has good reduction reduction at all primes $\ell|m$ then the $\mathcal{G}$-Euler characteristic is given by
+In particular, if $E$ has Mordell--Weil rank 0 over $\Q$ and $F$ then, $\chi(G, E,p)=1$ for all such primes $p$. \item If $E$ has good reduction reduction at all primes $\ell|m$ then the $\mathcal{G}$-Euler characteristic is given by

 for all but finitely many primes $p$. \end{enumerate} \end{theorem}